 This feature allows you to search the network for a very wide variety of items.
 These include application name, browser version, hostname, various executables, file names/hashes/paths, IP address, port, process name, registry key, service name/status/type/mode, timestamp, URL, username and Windows Event Message.

 This feature is found in the Admin menu.
 Here you can configure numerous different aspects of the client protection policy.
-Examples are scans, whether to show the endpoint GUI on the client, logging, malware scan settings, polling frequency, tamper protection, scan exclusions, management server address and malware detection settings.
+Examples are scans, whether to show alerts on the client, logging, malware scan settings, polling frequency, tamper protection, scan exclusions, management server address and malware detection settings.
 Scans can be set to run on a schedule, or after a signature update or device boot.

 These are simply groups of computers.
 They can be defined according to a wide variety of criteria, or simply by dragging and dropping from the list of all devices.
 These groups are used to apply different protection policies.
 The feature is found in the Admin menu.

 This is found in the Admin menu, and lets you download current and older versions of the endpoint agent for Windows and Mac systems.
 This allows the admin to e.g. avoid compatibility problems with a particular agent version on specific systems.